-Aggravated by rapid aging, low rate of economic growth, and near-zero interest rates, the National Pension and the Employees'Pension Insurance are facing a difficulty to secure enough funds to meet the future requirements for pension payments.
-Various reforms to restrain the payments, including cutting back of future benefits, raising of premiums and applying the same premium rate for bonus income as the monthly income have taken place in order not to put too much burden on the future generations.
-Delaying of the pensionable age for the Employees'Pension Insurance from 60 to 65 years old gradually is another example of the reform.
-In addition, an increase in the government subsidy seems inevitable, but securing financial sources (for example, an increase in the consumption tax) has been politically difficult.
+Aggravated by rapid aging, low rate of economic growth, and near-zero interest rates, the National Pension and the Employees' Pension Insurance are facing a difficulty to secure enough funds to meet the future burden of pension benefits.
+Various reforms to restrain the payments, including cutting back of future benefits, raising of premiums and raising the pensionable age from 60 to 65 (for the Employees' Pension Insurance) have taken place in order not to put too much burden on the future generations.